 - Boaters are required to purchase an Aquatic Invasive Species (AIS) decal from the Nevada Department of Wildlife (NDOW) before operating a vessel on Nevada waters.
 Funds generated by the decals support an AIS prevention and mitigation program.
-Decals can be purchased at any NDOW office, online at ndowlicensing.com, or by calling 866-703-4605. - motorized vessels: \$10 (residents), \$20 (non-residents) - non-motorized vessels: \$5 (residents), \$10 (non-residents) - Must display decal: - · in- and out-of-state motorized vessels - non-motorized vessels including rowboats, canoes, sit-in kayaks, and sit-on-top kayaks - Exempt: - stand-up paddleboards - self-bailing sit-on-top kayaks without internal storage - float tubes and similar craft that will not retain water - For more information about requirements and exemptions, as well as where to place the decal on your vessel, go to www.ndow.org/Boat/Aquatic_Invasive_Species/.
+Decals can be purchased at any NDOW office, online at ndowlicensing.com, or by calling 866-703-4605. - motorized vessels: \$10 (residents), \$20 (non-residents) - non-motorized vessels: \$5 (residents), \$10 (non-residents) - Must display decal: - in- and out-of-state motorized vessels - non-motorized vessels including rowboats, canoes, sit-in kayaks, and sit-on-top kayaks - Exempt: - stand-up paddleboards - self-bailing sit-on-top kayaks without internal storage - float tubes and similar craft that will not retain water - For more information about requirements and exemptions, as well as where to place the decal on your vessel, go to www.ndow.org/Boat/Aquatic_Invasive_Species/.

 Nevada Required Equipment Checklist

-no a PWC Boat Less Than 16 Ft.
+PWC Boat Less Than 16 Ft.
 Boat 16 Ft. to Less Than 26 Ft.

-Certificate of Number on Board 1 √ Image: A second s
+Certificate of Number on Board / ✓ ✓

-Validation Decals Displayed 1 1 Image: A second s
+Validation Decals Displayed 1 √ 1

-Life Jackets √ 1 ✓2 √ 2, 3
+Life Jackets 1 / 2 √ 2, 3

-Throwable PFDs ✓3
+Throwable Devices / 3

-Type B-I Fire Extinguisher 1 1 1
+Type 5-B Fire Extinguisher / ✓ /

-Backfire Flame Arrestor 1 ✓4 √ 4
+Backfire Flame Arrestor / √ 4 √ 4

-Ventilation System Image: A second s √ Image: A second s
+Ventilation System √ √ 1

-Muffler Image: A second s 1 Image: A second s
+Muffler √ √ 1

-Horn, Whistle, or Bell 1 1 Image: A second s
+Horn, Whistle, or Bell / √ /

-Daytime VDSs ✓5
+Daytime VDSs √ 5

-Nighttime VDSs √5 √5 √5
+Nighttime VDSs √ 5 √ 5 √ 5

-Navigation Lights 1 1 Image: A start of the start of
+Navigation Lights 1 / /

 - 1. Every person on board a PWC must wear a life jacket at all times. - Children under 13 years old must wear a USCG-approved life jacket whenever underway in a vessel unless they are in a fully enclosed area. - 3.
-Vessels 16 feet up to 40 feet long must have on board one throwable PFD.
-Vessels 40 feet or longer must carry two throwable PFDs, with one in the front of the vessel and the other in the rear.
-Vessels 26 feet or longer must have 30 feet of throwing line (or rope) attached to the throwable PFD. - 4.
+Vessels 16 feet up to 40 feet long must have on board one throwable device.
+Vessels 40 feet or longer must carry two throwable devices, with one in the front of the vessel and the other in the rear.
+Vessels 26 feet or longer must have 30 feet of throwing line (or rope) attached to the throwable device. - 4.
 Required on inboard and stern drives only. - 5.
 Required only if operating on waters under USCG jurisdiction.

-Note: When operating a boat equipped with a lanyard-type engine cut-off switch, boaters are required to wear the device anytime the boat is moving at a speed greater than a no wake speed (5 mph).
+Note: When operating a boat equipped with a lanyard-type ECOS, boaters are required to wear the device anytime the boat is moving at a speed greater than a no wake speed (5 mph).